BLuckoo/Challenge_14_NYC_Bikes/README.md

 The objective of this project is to create visualizations in Tableau Public to present information to investors with regards to a potential bike sharing project in Des Moines, Iowa.

+The visualizations presented to the investors will include:

+- Length of time bikes are checked out by each gender
+- Number of bike trips by all users and each gender for each day of the week
+- Number of bike trips for each type of user and gender for each day of the week

+## Results of the Analysis

 The data from the two datasets pertaining to the New York City bike sharing program will be used for the visualizations.

 However, prior to creating the worksheets in Tableau Public, the following needs to be done: